awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 ## Associate IPv6 CIDR blocks with your VPC<a name="vpc-associate-ipv6-cidr"></a>

 You can associate up to five IPv6 CIDR blocks with any existing VPC\.
 The limit is not adjustable\.
 For more information, see [Amazon VPC quotas](amazon-vpc-limits.md)\.
-For information about restrictions on IPv6 CIDR blocks associated with a VPC, see [VPC sizing](configure-your-vpc.md#vpc-sizing)\.
+For information about restrictions on IPv6 CIDR blocks associated with a VPC, see [VPC CIDR blocks](configure-your-vpc.md#vpc-cidr-blocks)\.

 **To associate an IPv6 CIDR block with a VPC using the console**